metaphorical/microserver/README.md

 * golang
 * c (KORE?)

 At start notes here will be my own quick drops for myself...
-I hope to extend as myreasearch progresses
+I hope to extend as myreasearch progresses.

+> **Tagging:** By the name of every implementation you will find tag local/full which will tell you if the particular approach is done just locally as part of research (and then probably dropped) or it is fully containerized and prepared for deployment in k8s.

 ## Plan